trishalanaman/graphql_demo_app/README.md

 App will now be running on http://localhost:4000/graphql

-## Schema for the app is as followas -
+## Schema for the app is as follows -
 ### Query
 > Users { name, age, email, password, token }